Patellar chondropathy: why does your knee hurt?

 How to make the diagnosis?

-The diagnosis is based first on a clinical examination.
+The diagnosis is initially based on a clinical examination.
 The doctor analyzes the location of the pain, the triggering movements, and the function of the knee.

 Further tests may be carried out: